Why careful valuation matters in this situation

 What typically matters most

-- Legal context and valuation logic should be consistent.
+- Legal context and valuation logic must remain consistent.

 How the work is usually structured

-- Clear rationale for chosen valuation logic
+- Clear rationale for the chosen valuation logic

 - Plausibilized result presentation in the proper context